ferozemohideen/ghost/README.md

-# Ghost - Surveillance-Free Route Planning
+# Ghost - Surveillance-Free Route Planning in NYC

 Ghost is a privacy-focused web application that helps users navigate cities while avoiding surveillance cameras.
 It provides alternative routes that minimize exposure to known surveillance systems.